 These Horlicks malted chocolate pots are a decadent, but easy to make dessert with only three ingredients.
+Egg free!

 My twist on the classic chocolate pot for this dessert recipe is to add some Horlicks – malted milk powder – to add another layer of flavour, then top the pots with a swirl of Horlicks cream.

 Horlicks was first made 140 years ago and was sold as a nourishing drink.
 It is packed with nutrients and vitamins, and its main ingredients are wheat and malted barley, it is traditionally served mixed with milk to make a hot drink, but its maltiness and unique taste means it makes an excellent ingredient for both sweet and savoury dishes.
-There are lots of recipes for savoury dishes on the Horlicks website, including risottos and pastas, where I can imagine that it works very well, in the same way miso and tamari would.

 - 300 ml double cream